 Safer Cities has put adolescent girls at the centre and challenges the perception of safety and fear of violence that define girls’ negotiation.
 It supports girls and boys in becoming active citizens by building capacities and creating opportunities for participation in city life.
 The programme is also being implemented in two wards of Jaipur.

 Safer Cities Key Outcomes

 - Increased adolescent girls’ safety and access to public spaces

 - Increased girls’ active and meaningful participation in urban development and governance

-- Increased autonomous mobility in the city
+- Increased autonomous mobility in the city for adolescent girls

 Safer Cities represents a collaboration between Plan International, Women in Cities International and UN-HABITAT, thus benefitting from the distinct and impressive track record each organisation boasts from previous work done to address violence against women and girls.